-We’re delighted to be welcoming Piva back to Halsway for a third course exploring the Real Roots! of folk music, both the music and the instruments.
+We’re delighted to be welcoming Piva back to Halsway for a fourth course exploring the Real Roots! of folk music, both the music and the instruments.
 Discover the world of late 16th century popular traditional music as heard in both court and country.
 The focus of the course will be 4 or 5 part harmony in small groups but it doesn’t matter if you are new to this music or an experienced renaissance specialist; sessions will be adapted to suit all levels.

 A particular feature of the course will be the opportunity of “having a go” on Piva’s extensive range of instruments, including renaissance recorders, crumhorns, bagpipes, curtals and hurdy gurdy; Following the previous Piva courses at Halsway, people have taken up the violin, bagpipes and shawm!

 “I most enjoyed the opportunity to try out different instruments under instruction – I felt I had been given insight into how to play them and was able to give them a proper play.”
 Participant

 - Ensemble playing – 4 and 5 part harmony